schellenberg/computerscience20/docs/_sources/About/ForTeachers.rst.txt

 Scratch
 ~~~~~~~

+For the Scratch unit, most days tended to be set up as:

+- teacher led demonstration of the concepts, with the students following along by building the demonstration on their computer during the demonstration
+- any time remaining at the end of the demonstration for the day is spent working on the current Scratch assignment (I used three Scratch assignemnts -- one per week)

 During the semester I was creating this textbook, the number of days spent on Scratch were as follows:

 #.
 Introduction to Scratch (Broadcasts)